bdarcus/courses-intro-human-geography/glossary.md

 :   Absolute location does not vary depending on perspective or context.
 Common
     measures of absolute location include latitude and longitude.

+Core
+:   A grouping of countries that have high standards of living and diverse economies,
+    extensive international trade, and substantial political power.
+Initially concentrated in Western Europe, the Core has expanded to include North America, Japan, and Australia.

 Core-Periphery Model
 :   A model that generalizes areas of the world, and their historically-evolving
     interdependencies.
-This model suggests that this relationship developed out of historical-geography of colonialism, where Core colonial states in Western Europe developed political and economic power by extracing raw materials and labor from colonial Peripheral territories, and in turn dominated global trade.
+This model argues this relationship developed out of the historical-geography of colonialism, where Core colonial states in Western Europe developed political and economic power by extracing raw materials and labor from colonial Peripheral territories, and in turn dominated global trade.